arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 <p style="text-align: justify;">Discover how the Matter Discovery Bundle can accelerate your smart home projects through the following application examples:</p>

 - **Smart home device development**: Create Matter-compatible devices that work across multiple ecosystems:
-  - <p style="text-align: justify;"><strong>Smart temperature monitoring</strong>: Use the Arduino Modulino® Thermo to build a Matter-compatible temperature and humidity sensor that integrates with Apple HomeKit, Google Home, and Amazon Alexa.
+  - <p style="text-align: justify;"><strong>Smart temperature monitoring</strong>: Use the Arduino Modulino® Thermo to build a Matter-compatible temperature and humidity sensor that integrates with Apple® HomeKit, Google Home™, and Amazon Alexa.
 Monitor environmental conditions in real-time and trigger automations based on temperature thresholds.</p>
   - <p style="text-align: justify;"><strong>Presence-aware automation</strong>: Leverage the Arduino Modulino® Distance with its Time-of-Flight sensor to create occupancy detection systems.
 Build smart room sensors that detect presence and communicate with Matter controllers to automate lighting, HVAC, and security systems.</p>
   - <p style="text-align: justify;"><strong>Smart relay control</strong>: Use the Arduino Modulino® Latch Relay to retrofit traditional appliances with smart capabilities.
 Control lights, fans, coffee makers, and other devices through Matter-compatible voice assistants and automation platforms.</p>